smitmartijn/networkinsight-cookbook/manuscript/ch-6-architecture.md

 This exception is the CheckPoint firewall integration.
 To get the gateway device interfaces and IP routes, Network Insight needs to run the **run-script** API call; which requires read-write permissions.

 Use the reference document called **vRealize Network Insight Data Source Integration Reference Guide** [^7] to get a list of all commands, SNMP OIDs and API calls that are executed by Network Insight.
 You can use that list to create a customized user that can only execute these commands and speed up the implementation by quickly getting the approval of your security department.
 There will be no discussion about what impact Network Insight could have on your devices, as it is crystal clear what it's doing.

+[^7]: This guide is currently not available publicly; ask your VMware representative for it.

 ### Connecting to the Platform